You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 See the DrugPatentWatch profile for lipitor

-The wait time for Lipitor and antacids is crucial to ensure safe and effective co-administration.
-According to the prescribing information for Lipitor, it's recommended to take the medication at least 2 hours before or 4 hours after taking an antacid.
-This allows for adequate absorption of Lipitor and minimizes the potential for interaction.
+According to the manufacturer's instructions, it is recommended to take Lipitor at least 2 hours before or 4 hours after taking antacids.
+This allows for the absorption of Lipitor to occur without interference from the antacids.

 Expert Insights